 ‘Nope,’ Hunder replied.
 ‘We still don’t need a set of genuine Kosa-Nui dynasty steak knives.
 Same as last week.’

 ‘Pretty certain!
-And we’re not really in the market for the latest blockbuster video tapes!
+And we’re not in the market for the latest blockbuster video tapes!
 The ones we bought off you two months ago were garbage.
 They’d been videotaped from a cinema or something!’

 ‘Dakkit… zzt… hzzzzz!’ the bob held out its arms, palms up, dripping innocence.